 - Open spinal fusion surgery often follows, which may include bone grafts or rods, to stabilize the spinal column

 Coping with severe foraminal stenosis does not have to be a way of life.
 If conservative treatment options cannot relieve your debilitating pain and you want to avoid the lengthy recovery time of an open back procedure, let the medical team at Laser Spine Institute review your case.
 Our minimally invasive procedures can help you find relief from chronic pain.
-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute today for your MRI or CT scan review.